jacks4ever/Degoogled-Android-Auto/README.md

 ## Disclaimer

 This project is not affiliated with Google, Android, or Android Auto.
-Android Auto is a trademark of Google LLC.
+Android Auto is a trademark of Google LLC.# Additional information